eunzle95/Project1_blog/Project1_blog.md

         In those cases we print out different output using emoticons.
         In this part of the project, we learned way to learn the use of Unicode.

-    >> python
+    python
-        (python image)

-        For project1 part2_A and B we tried to use java but decided to change the programming language to python.
+        > For project1 part2_A and B we tried to use java but decided to change the programming language to python.
         What we had to do for project1 part 2 were parsing a specific grammar and give out output by retaining and sorting the input written by specific grammar.
         Using JAVA, we would have to go through every for loop to get the data and compare them and print out each error or output.
         Yet, we figured out that usign python would be mroe time effective.